section-engineering-education/engineering-education/content/articles/genetic-programming-models-using-tpot/index.md

 Useful since it saves the users time by automating the whole process.
 During this optimization process, TPOT uses the concept of genetic programming.
 As a result, it eventually finds the best algorithm.

-Only the best algorithm will be chosen.
-Then, the poor algorithms will be dropped.
+We choose the best algorithm, and subsequently, the poor algorithms are dropped.
 After the optimization process, the output is as shown.

 ![Optimization process](/engineering-education/genetic-programming-models-using-tpot/methods-and-attributes.png)